Team Germany

 Frank Eisenhuth Yaqu Pacha Team Germany

-I was born in 1963, am a trained car mechanic and currently work as a technical employee.
-Together with the Münster team, I support YAQU PACHA at trade fairs and events.
+I was born in 1963, trained as a car mechanic, and currently work as a technical employee.
+I support YAQU PACHA together with the Münster team at trade fairs and events.
 Environmental and species protection in Latin America is very important to me.
-I think it's good that a small conservation organization like YAQU PACHA can make a big difference there.
-As all employees in Germany work on a voluntary basis, there are only low administrative costs and most of the money raised can be used for the projects.
+I think it's great that a small species conservation organization like YAQU PACHA can make such a big difference there.
+Since all employees in Germany work on a voluntary basis, there are only minimal administrative costs and most of the money raised can be used for the projects.
 My motto for YAQU PACHA: Protect what cannot defend itself!

 Lisa-Marie Eisenhuth